wiktorlazarski/ASCII-Image-Filter/README.md

 2) Convert RGB image to binary image - DONE

-3) **REFACTORIZARION OF DONE WORK - Multithread programming and class organization**
+3) **REFACTORIZATION OF DONE WORK - Multithread programming and class organization**

 4) Convert binary image to ASCII - Main Problem :
    * Think how to adjust sizes of glyps ?
    * How to generate text on image ?
    * How to convert ASCII which are numbered from 33 to 127 - I am not considering those ASCII values which represents particular keys
    * Probably much more...

+5) **REFACTORIZATION**

+6) Release 1.0

-5) Extending application to allow filtering videos in MP4 format in release 2.0
+7) Extending application to allow filtering videos in MP4 format in release 2.0